At Turn to Starboard we know what it is like to return from military operations.

 Based at Falmouth Marina in Cornwall, we are a group of Yachtmasters and volunteers – civilian, ex-service and serving who help military veterans get on the right track.

 We use Royal Yachting Association (RYA) sailing courses to support Armed Forces personnel who have been affected by military operations.
-We also provide sailing trips to enable Service families who have been affected by operations to spend some time together on a skippered yacht, plus volunteer opportunities with a wide variety of roles.
+We also provide sailing trips to enable Service families who have been affected by operations to spend some time together on a skippered yacht.

 Service personnel who have experienced hostile conditions on deployed operations often have difficulty readjusting to normal life.
 It can sometimes be difficult to share these highly stressful experiences and emotions with friends and family.
 The instinct can often be to try and protect families and loved ones by not discussing how we feel.